Brand New Colors Start with Systems Grounding →

 Not documentation.
 Infrastructure.

 Stage 02 is formalization.
 Not a strategy refresh.
 Not a documentation sprint.
-The extraction and encoding of the operating logic that already governs your business — written in a form the organization can actually use.
+The extraction and encoding of the operating logic that already governs your business — made explicit in a form the organization can actually use.

-The Dossier is a single coherent artifact — not a doc library, not SOP confetti.
-It answers the questions your business can’t currently answer without routing through you: What is this company?
+The Dossier is the complete externalization of how your business thinks — not a doc library, not SOP confetti.
+It answers the questions your business can't currently answer without routing through you: What is this company?
 What does it depend on?
 Where do decisions live?
 How does the system stabilize without constant founder regulation?

-When it’s done, a new operator can come up to speed from the document.
-A delegation can stick because the logic is written.
+When it's done, a new operator can come up to speed rapidly.
+A delegation can stick because the reasoning is accessible.
 An automation can be built on something real instead of assumption.
 That is not documentation.
 That is infrastructure.

 Who this is for